AhmedAamerr/Ecommerce-Automation-POM-TestNG/README.md

 Holds utility classes like `ExtentManager`, which handles the initialization and management of Extent Reports.

 ### **4. tests Directory**
-Contains test classes (`CheckOutTests.java`,' ApiTest.java') that implement end-to-end test scenarios using methods from the page classes.
+Contains test classes
+- CheckOutTests.java that implements end-to-end test scenarios using methods from the page classes.
+- ApiTest.java that tests REST APIs by sending HTTP requests and validating responses.

 ## **How to Run the Tests**